mendix/docs/content/en/docs/appstore/general/share-app-store-content.md

 * Set up a separate app to build and maintain your Marketplace component
 * Use a relatively recent Mendix version when creating the item, not only the latest Mendix version
-* Create multiple versions of your Marketplace component (for example, for Studio Pro 7 and 8 and Desktop Modeler 7)
+* Create multiple versions of your Marketplace component (for example, for Studio Pro 8 and 9)

 You can add information the end-user should know to the component [Documentation](#doc) when you are adding the content to the Marketplace.